nbareil/justanothergeek.chdir.org/content/post/no-release-of-seccomp-nurse.md

 \
-[seccomp-nurse](http://github.com/nbareil/seccomp-nurse/) is a generic sandbox environnement for Linux, which doesn't require any recompilation.
+[seccomp-nurse](http://github.com/nbareil/seccomp-nurse/) is a generic sandbox environment for Linux, which doesn't require any recompilation.
 Its purpose is to run legit applications in hostile environment, I repeat, it is not designed to run malicious binary.\
 \